openstack/nova-specs/specs/kilo/approved/tag-instances.rst

 Project Priority
 -----------------

-Partly falls under the cross project API consistency category.
+The kilo priorities list is currently undefined, But this partly falls under the cross project API consistency category.

 Proposed change
 ===============